Session: 0:00 / 0:00

 - Notice how grammar patterns are positioned in sentences

-- After completing each sentence, listen to the audio again while reading your correctly ordered sentence
+- After completing each sentence, listen again while reading your answer